-Restructuring costs consisted of costs incurred for the special meeting of unitholders held in December 2010 to consider and vote upon a special resolution to extend the term of the Fund.
-In 2010, special resolution expenses amounting to \$236,411 were accrued or paid pertaining to the special meeting of which \$48,237 in unclaimed soliciation fees were recovered in 2011.
+Restructuring costs, including solicitation fees, were incurred for the special meeting of unitholders in December 2010 to vote upon a special resolution to extend the term of the Fund.
+In 2011, unclaimed solicitation fees of \$48,237 were recovered in the Statement of Financial Operations.